Would you like to see what we have written on a subject? Use the search below.

 During the days of Jesus’ life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
 Son though he was, he learned obedience from what he suffered and, once made perfect, he became the source of eternal salvation for all who obey him and was designated by God to be high priest in the order of Melchizedek.
 Heb.
 5:7-10, NIV

 Jesus was not born with the knowledge of being the Son of God or of being the Messiah.
-He learned those things the same we learn the things of God - by having the Word of God made alive to us through the power of the Holy Spirit.
-Since Jesus did not have a sin nature [only a human nature] there was no hinderance in His communication with the Holy Spirit; nevertheless, Jesus had to learn the truth about Himself and choose to believe it.
+He learned those things the same way we learn the things of God - by having the Word of God made alive to us through the power of the Holy Spirit.
+Since Jesus did not have a sin nature [only a human nature], there was no hindrance in His communication with the Holy Spirit; nevertheless, Jesus had to learn the truth about Himself and choose to believe it.
 Just think how much faith it took to look around at His humble carpenter’s surroundings and believe - without doubt - that He was the One Person in all history to be the Messiah!
 What an example of perfect faith in God.

-Personally I think the prophecies of the Messiah in the Old Testament were more for the Holy Spirit to use to confirm to Jesus that He was the Messiah than for our confirmation of His Messiahship.
+Personally, I think the prophecies of the Messiah in the Old Testament were more for the Holy Spirit to use to confirm to Jesus that He was the Messiah than for our confirmation of His Messiahship.
 [Of course, they are that too.]
 As Jesus learned the Scriptures, the Holy Spirit would quicken to Him, “This is talking about You.”
 He would accept the word of the Holy Spirit on faith and apply it.

 Very truly I tell you, whoever believes in me will do the works I have been doing, and they will do even greater things than these, because I am going to the Father.
 And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 John 14:12-13, NIV